begriffs/microservice-template/README.md

     ```

 5. Create machine images (AMI) using your credentials.
-    When running each of these commands take note of the AMI ids each
+    When running each of these commands **write down** the AMI ids
-    one generates.
+    each one generates.
 They will be of the form `ami-[hash]`.
+You
+    will need to remember which command created which AMI.

     ```bash
     packer build -var 'aws_access_key=xxx' -var 'aws_secret_key=xxx' consul.json